 The council has received a flood of complaints from neighbours with claims the unpowered vehicles are basically being “stored” free of charge on public roads.
 The council has now launched an investigation.

-Gold Coast City Council has now launched an investigation into how it deals with boats, trailers and caravans and could limit how long they can be parked in suburban areas to just one hour.
-That would bring them in line with vehicles longer than 7.5 metres, such as buses and trucks, which can’t be parked on the side of Gold Coast roads for longer than 60 minutes.
+Gold Coast City Council has now launched an investigation into how it deals with boats, trailers and caravans.
+Also could limit how long they can be parked in suburban areas to just one hour.
+That would bring them in line with vehicles longer than 7.5 metres.
+Buses and trucks for example, which can’t be parked for more than an hour.

 “As far as I’m concerned, if you’ve got a boat, trailer or caravan – you either store it at home or in a storage shed … or leave the boat in the water,” Cr Taylor told 9News.